schumadi/schumadi-schumadi.github.io/README.md

 ![History plot of review scores](histplot-review-sccores.png)

-Amneties offered by the hosts are part of the dataset.
+Also amneties offered by the hosts are part of the dataset.
 Therefore it is possible to make a comparison between amneties offered by superhost and non-superhosts.
 The table below shows the amneties that are offered more often by superhosts than non-superhosts.

 ![Table of amneties](table-amneties-top.png)